Yahya-rabii/soge-plus/README.md

 - each microservice is able to generate a document using swagger
 - configure the MDC for the logs to be able to trace the logs
 - the gateway is able to access the openapi documentation of each microservice
+- implement the security using on keycloak (user creds and client creds)
+- implement the web client for the client microservice based on soap

 ## to do

-- Implement the security using JWT

-- implement the security using on keycloak

 - implement integration tests using Junit and Mockito